ArmDeveloperEcosystem/workshop-ai-gke/README.md

 Get a Virtual Machine running Axion that we can work in.

-TODO Michael: Determine if attendees shouldn't do this because it'll be part of terraform
+TODO Michael: Attendees shouldn't do this because it'll be part of terraform, leaving for now for reference but replace with with simple ssh once terraform is making the build VM

 <ql-code-block templated bash>